mohamed00736/Yassir_Hacine_TMDB/README.md

 i used fragments instead of activities in the details fragment there is also a landscap mode

+JUST A NOTE : there  mistake in the secon endpoint link provieded in [the test](test.pdf) it should be api.temoviedb.or not developers.themoviedb.org

 i wanted to use room library and paging3 but since its not mentioned in the [TEST](test.pdf) i didnt